 CBD topicals are the “safer” option for users who have less experience with taking CBD.

 CBD cream is applied directly to the skin and area you want to apply it to.
-The cream never comes in contact with blood vessels beneath the epidermis, which takes longer for the CBD to take effect.
+The cream never comes in contact with blood vessels beneath the epidermis.
+This slows absorbtion and takes longer for the CBD to take effect.

 CBD Capsules and Pills

 CBD capsules can be swallowed regularly like any other pill.
-CBD capsules are possibly the easiest way to consume CBD without having to measure anything or think about proper dosage.
+This is possibly the easiest way to consume CBD without having to measure anything or think about proper dosage.

-CBD pills can be added throughout the day without having to like the taste of a CBD tincture or measuring the right amount of CBD oil to use.
+Capsules can be taken throughout the day without having to like the taste of a CBD tincture or measuring the right amount of CBD oil to use.

 One of the most popular ways to consume CBD today is CBD edibles.
 The best CBD gummies are pure CBD and do not contain any THC.
 This means that CBD gummies can be shipped to all 50 U.S. states and shouldn’t run into any trouble traveling with them within the U.S.

-CBD edibles are infused with CBD to resemble exactly what we all experienced as kids while eating gummy worms and gummy bears while also getting the benefits of CBD.
+CBD edibles are infused with CBD to make transport, dosing, and ingestion easier for those on the go.
 CBD gummies range from 5mg-30mg of CBD per gummy.

 Does CBD work for arthritis?